Nitti (producer)

-Chadron Moore, better known by his stage name Nitti Beatz, is an American Grammy- Nominated record producer who has been active since 2000 and signed to So So Def Recordings from 2005 to 2008.
+Chadron Moore, better known by his stage name Nitti Beatz, is an American record producer who has been active since 2000 and signed to So So Def Recordings from 2005 to 2008.

 He was credited as a producer on 8Ball's second album Almost Famous.
 He did production work on many projects released through Jermaine Dupri's So So Def label.
 He founded the production company Playmaker Music in 2002, in which they sign artists, producers, & songwriters to deals under this imprint.
 Nitti plays many different instruments.
 Playmaker Music inked a non-exclusive distribution deal with 300 Entertainment in 2016.
 Playmaker is based in Atlanta, Ga.